MrMoussie/ChessMate/Docs/RAD-Ass 2/RAD.md

 2. **Product features:**

-   This section describes the functionality that you want to have in your product such as the components used for the application and its functionality, appearance, performance in terms of speed/time, etc. You can specify them in the form of functional and non-functional requirements. **The minimum number of requirements for your application should be 7 that includes the functional as well as non-functional requirements.**
+   This section describes the functionality that you want to have in your product such as the components used for the application and its functionality, appearance, performance in terms of speed/time, etc. You can specify them in the form of functional and non-functional requirements. <span style="color:blue">A minimum number of 7 requirements (9 in case of selecting an existing application) is to be expected for your application.
+That includes functional as well as non-functional requirements cumulatively.
+However, it is highly probable that you will need more than the minimum amount to fully cover all the requirements. </span>